EduP217/cse210-03/README.md

     -   This class has functions that return the value of the variables
     -   This class has a function to check the parachute and change the status value
         - if the status is dead, change the parachute from 'o' to 'x'
+    -   This class has a function to return the message of the parachute status

 * Player class  (Yurinii)
     -   This class initialize the letter guessed